 As Vladimir Putin's victory in the March elections is a foregone conclusion speculation now shifts to what can be expected following his victory.
-The liberal newspaper Vedemosti wrote a gloomy article titled "Isolationism, Intensified Repression and the Extension of the Putin Era".
+The newspaper Vedomosti wrote a gloomy article titled "Isolationism, Intensified Repression and the Extension of the Putin Era".
 The article summed up a discussion by political scientists at Moscow's Gaidarovsky Forum.

 As Putin in 2024 will be constitutionally barred from succeeding himself, Vladimir Gellman expects preparations to begin on a new constitution or the elaboration of new rules "that will allow preserving the reins of power in the hands of the current head of government for as long as possible."
 In the meantime Russia can expect the previous pattern of selective repression and isolation to continue.
 To prevent Putin from becoming a lame duck, we will witness a transition from President Putin to leader (vozhd in Russian - a term used in Stalinist times) Putin.

 Professor Nicolai Petrov also foresees increased repression.
 The new standard punishment is an eight-year prison term as seen from the recent trials of former officials.

 Dmitry Oreshkin predicts that the country will quietly continue to degrade.
 The sociologist Alexei Levinson claims that a majority believes that Putin needs no further legitimation and has adapted to a situation where the country "is surrounded by a ring of enemies."